 - Your final average salary (FAS) is a significant factor in the calculation of your pension benefit.
 Since working longer usually means a higher FAS, continued public employment can increase your pension.

 - The other part of your retirement calculation is your service credit.
 More service credit obviously earns you a larger pension benefit, but after 20 years, it also gets you a better pension formula.
-For Tier 3 and 4 members, the formula for the first 20 years is FAS × 1.66% × years of service; between 20 and 30 years, the formula becomes FAS × 2.00% × years of service.
+For Tier 3 and 4 members, if you retire with less than 20 years of service, the formula is FAS × 1.66% × years of service; between 20 and 30 years, the formula becomes FAS × 2.00% × years of service.

 If You’re Not Working, Here’s Something to Consider